 Local government and service provision

-When it comes to specific service provision, our survey showed that while basic services (i.e. street cleaning and waste management, roads and bridges, and footpaths and cycleways) were regarded as the most important services, majorities of respondents felt that a variety of social services were also ‘extremely important’ or ‘very important’ for local governments to engage in (Figure 2).
+On the matter of specific service provision, our survey showed that while basic services (i.e. street cleaning and waste management, roads and bridges, and footpaths and cycleways) were regarded as the most important services, majorities of respondents still felt that a variety of social services were ‘extremely important’ or ‘very important’ for local governments to engage in as well (Figure 2).
 It is noteworthy that the most contentious and unconventional services listed (i.e. refugee support, LGBTQIA+ support and advocacy, and provision of supervised injecting rooms) had the least overall support.

 Figure 2.
 Views on the importance of services for local government to provide